Skip to main content

 BE IT ENACTED BY THE COUNCIL OF THE METROPOLITAN GOVERNMENT OF NASHVILLE AND DAVIDSON COUNTY:

 Section 1.
-That the Metropolitan Council hereby goes on record as requesting Mayor Freddie O’Connell create an advisory working group with representatives from the Mayor’s Office including the Director of Youth Initiatives and Department of Youth Safety, Metropolitan Nashville Public Schools, Metropolitan Council, NAZA and Power Youth, youth representatives, nonprofit organizations associated with youth services, and other stakeholders to agree on a permanent coordinating mechanism for youth that will be housed within the Metropolitan Government.
+That the Metropolitan Council hereby goes on record as supporting the Office of Youth Safety and requesting Mayor Freddie O’Connell ensure that a long-term, sustainable approach to Youth Policy and a Strategic Plan that builds on past work and extends beyond the current mayoral administration. create an advisory working group with representatives from the Mayor’s Office including the Director of Youth Initiatives and Department of Youth Safety, Metropolitan Nashville Public Schools, Metropolitan Council, NAZA and Power Youth, youth representatives, nonprofit organizations associated with youth services, and other stakeholders to agree on a permanent coordinating mechanism for youth that will be housed within the Metropolitan Government.

 Section 2.
-That the outcomes of this working group should include a long-term vision and goals to establish a coordinating model that supports a long-term Youth Policy and Strategic Plan that contains policies and strategic priorities that can sustain across mayoral administrations.
+That the Office of Youth Safety should follow through on plans to establish an advisory working group composed of representatives from inside and outside of the metropolitan government. outcomes of this working group should include a long-term vision and goals to establish a coordinating model that supports a long-term Youth Policy and Strategic Plan that contains policies and strategic priorities that can sustain across mayoral administrations.

 Section 3.
-That the Metropolitan Council requests that a gap analysis to examine data on youth populations, employment, and key social determinants that can identify patterns and disparities at the neighborhood level be funded as part of the Fiscal Year 2025-2026 operating budget and a local research institution be engaged to conduct the research and produce a gap analysis report.
+That the work of the Office of Youth Safety and the advisory working group should build on reports composed and published by previous mayoral administrations.
+Metropolitan Council requests that a gap analysis to examine data on youth populations, employment, and key social determinants that can identify patterns and disparities at the neighborhood level be funded as part of the Fiscal Year 2025-2026 operating budget and a local research institution be engaged to conduct the research and produce a gap analysis report.

 Section 4.
 This Resolution shall take effect from and after its adoption, the welfare of the Metropolitan Government of Nashville and Davidson County requiring it.